Minor, Speech Language Pathology

 - Students must earn at least 3 credits in residence and must follow minor requirements from the same catalog used for the baccalaureate program.
 The minor must be completed as part of the baccalaureate degree.

-- Students are required to meet with an advisor from the College of Health Student Services prior to declaring the minor.
+- Students are required to meet with an advisor from the College of Health Student Success Center prior to declaring the minor.

 Students majoring in another subject who wish to minor in speech-language pathology must complete the following requirements: